 Brian Lewis, Field Manager

-Tom Kinney returns for his second season with the Lumbermen, leading the Loggers pitching staff.
+Tom Kinney returns for his third season with the Lumbermen, leading the Loggers pitching staff.
+Logger hurlers have amassed 1,137 strikeouts over the past two seasons under Kinney’s direction, a total that ranks second in the entire Northwoods League.
+Kinney has played a key role in the development of several Logger pitchers who are now in professional baseball including 2016 pitchers Nick Raquet (3rd Round Pick ’17, Washington), JonathonTeaney (20th Round Pick ’17, Cleveland), Mitch Stalsberg (23rd Round Pick ’17, Detroit), Dave Smith (25th Round Pick ’17, Washington), Joe DiBenedetto (29th Round Pick ’17, Toronto) and Graham Spraker (31st Round Pick ’17, Toronto).
 Kinney grew up in Morton, Ill. and played at four different colleges including Olney Central College, Illinois Central College, Florida Atlantic University and Bradley University.
 After Bradley, he signed a free agent contract with the St. Louis Cardinals and went on to win the Rolaids Relief Award of the Arizona Rookie League in 1990.
 The following year he was converted to a start in the South Atlantic League before being released later that year.
 Kinney then began a career in law enforcement and is a retired office from Aurora, Ill.
 After retirement from the police force Kinney began coaching at Waubonsee Community College for three years and then moved on to Illinois Central College for three years.
 Kinney has since returned to Waubanosee where he currently serves as their pitching coach.
 Tom has been married to his wife, Kim, for nearly 24 years and they have three sons (Thomas, Kyle and Chase).